ArthurClemens/mod_backup_tarsnap/README.md

 ## Known problems

+* It is a bad idea to run backups on different machines using the same key.
+Tarsnap's cache directory gets easily mixed up and backups will no longer being made.
+Steps to fix:
+  * Deactivate mod_backup_tarsnap on your local machine.
+  * On the live server, empty the cache dir and rebuild using ``tarsnap --fsck``
 * Tarsnap with multiple sites may raise errors sometimes because of concurrency problems: "You can't run two {create, delete} operations at the same time using the same cache directory".
-This will be fixed.